Best Mattress for Sciatica: Reviews and Buyer’s Guide

 As our top recommended mattress, the Amerisleep AS3 has all the qualifications as the best mattress for sciatica, including support, conformability, firmness, and motion isolation.

-Next, a pressure-relieving plant-based memory foam layer called Bio-Pur® wicks away moisture and contours to the body to provide pain relief.
-This layer helps the spine lie at a neutral position, discouraging future back pain.
+Beneath a soft, breathable cover is a layer of pressure-relieving plant-based memory foam layer called Bio-Pur®.
+This foam is designed to wick away moisture and contour to the body to provide pain relief.
+This layer helps the spine lie in a neutral position, discouraging future back pain.

 The final layer, Bio-Core® acts as a foundation for the entire mattress.
 This layer gives the mattress its longevity and ensures the sleeper has a solid, even sleeping surface.

 - Provides zoned comfort and support

 - Comfortable for all sleeping positions